SQL Server Tips

 When I ran it manually, I had to specify the codepage ‘RAW’ when loading the Address table (see this link) and install the FullText feature before getting a successful execution.
 Running the script took only 8 seconds, and you can run it in any SQL Server version starting from 2008.

-In the same location is provided the script to create the AdventureWorksDW database, which you can use to learn about Integration Services (SSIS) and Analysis Services (SSAS); you can get the tutorials and solutions here.
+In the same location, the script to create the AdventureWorksDW database is provided, which you can use to learn about Integration Services (SSIS) and Analysis Services (SSAS); you can get the tutorials and solutions here.
 Running the script took only 4 seconds, and you can run it in any SQL Server version starting from 2008.

 This is another data warehouse database that you can use for learning and running Business Intelligence projects, such as Analysis Services processes, Power BI reports, and more.